nestjs/docs.nestjs.com/content/recipes/prisma.md

 Note that during installation, Prisma automatically invokes the `prisma generate` command for you.
 In the future, you need to run this command after _every_ change to your Prisma models to update your generated Prisma Client.

-> **Note** The `prisma generate` command reads your Prisma schema and updates the generated Prisma Client library inside `node_modules/@prisma/client`.
+> info **Note** The `prisma generate` command reads your Prisma schema and updates the generated Prisma Client library inside `node_modules/@prisma/client`.

-##### 7. Use Prisma Client in your NestJS services
+#### Use Prisma Client in your NestJS services

 You're now able to send database queries with Prisma Client.
 If you want to learn more about building queries with Prisma Client, check out the [API documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/crud).

-When setting up your NestJS application, you'll want to abstract away the Prisma Client API for database queries within a _service_.
+When setting up your NestJS application, you'll want to abstract away the Prisma Client API for database queries within a service.
 To get started, you can create a new `PrismaService` that takes care of instantiating `PrismaClient` and connecting to your database.

 Inside the `src` directory, create a new file called `prisma.service.ts` and add the following code to it: